predicatelabs/predicate-paxos/README.md

 ⚠️ The same Predicate authorization is required for these swaps.
 The embedded hook data will be forwarded from the AutoWrapperHook to the PredicateHook to be validated.

-## OffChain Integration
+## Integration

-Under /transactor, you will find well documented script which leverages the predicate-sdk to fetch signatures and swap against a mainnet USDL/USDC pool.
+Under /transactor, you will find well documented script which leverages the `predicate-sdk` to fetch signatures and swap against a mainnet USDL/USDC pool.
 Below are the instructions for running it!

 1. Install and set variables
     ```bash